insure logo

 • You don’t have any other access to affordable health insurance.

-When not get COBRA
+When you shouldn’t get COBRA

 • Your new employer offers a similar or better health plan.